BehroozB/honesthash.js/readme.md

 <br/>
 <br/>

-### Problems of conventional hashes and the honest hash
+### Problems of conventional hashes and honest hash solutions

 A conventional result hash is: